equinor/iterative_ensemble_smoother/docs/source/kalman_objective.md

 It provides insight into that estimators of $\hat{K}$ can be produced through the LS objective on $X-KD$, which can be separated on the dimensions of $x$.

+In a comparison to e.g. ES, the difference lies in its uninformed (implied) sample estimate $\hat{\Sigma}_d$.
+The discrepancy from ES, and a poorer estimate, increaess in the dimension of $d$, and thus the number of obervations.

 ### LASSO without structure

-Using the same objective as for LLS, which produces inefficient but unbiased estimators, can be used with other linear regression techniques.
+Using the same objective as for LLS, i.e. LS, which produces inefficient but unbiased estimators, can be used with other linear regression techniques.
 In particular LASSO, better solving the bias-variance tradeoff than LLS, comes to mind, due to the explainability of a sparse estimate $\hat{K}_{lasso}$.
+If both $\Sigma_x$, $H$, and $\Sigma_\epsilon$ are sparse, then $K$ should also be sparse.
+LASSO is ideally suited to learn this sparsity from data.
+The downside is that this sparsity is often known a-priori, except perhaps for the structure of $H$, but is not used to inform the regression here.
+As such, it suffers from the same problem as LLS compared to ES, but to a much larger extent.
+It likely benefits compared to ES when $\Sigma_x$ is sparse.

 Derivations with scaling should maybe be produced, again.